Tanyangfan/flutter_redux_demo/README.md

 # flutter_redux_demo

-A demo user redux to build Flutter application.
+A demo use redux to build Flutter application.

 ## Libraries